Rabiu Ibrahim scores in Slovan Bratislava’s defeat of FC Nitra | Goal.com

 Also, Central African Republic’s Quentin Ngakoutou was not dressed for action.

-Thanks to this win, Bratislava lead the league table with three points plus a superior goal difference.
-They welcome Zemplin Michalovce to the Tehelne pole on Tuesday, while Nitra chase their first win versus last season’s runners-up Zilina.
+Thanks to this win, Bratislava lead the league table with three points and a superior goal difference.
+They welcome Zemplin Michalovce to the Tehelne pole on Tuesday, while Nitra chase their first win against last season’s runners-up Zilina.

 After a failed expedition at Genk, the Nigeria international joined the Slovaks in 2017 in a deal worth €1 million.